substance/chef-tutorial/001-Preparations.md

+# Preface

+Chef as an Configuration Management Framework seems to be an overkill for small sized projects at first glance.
+This is definitely true if we consider only projects as easy to install as nodejs apps.
+However, production level applications with databases etc. need even then some effort which we have been addressing using scripts or manually.

+I see some immediate benefits for us using such a technology.
+The installation of a single server gets managed and documented, and becomes reproducible and shareable.
+Adopting virtualization opens the opportunity to roll out deployments on staging machines first.
+We do not need extra hardware for that - everybody can do that locally.
+The best of all - everybody can.
+Being able to emulate multi-node infrastructure, we can play with scaling and backup strategies.

 # Vagrant

 If you don't know *Vagrant*: it's all about creating Virtual Machines (VirtualBox, VMWare, etc.) from the command line.